[Updated May 16, 2023]

-But we also love spending Christmas in Helen, which includes the lighting of the village, a Christmas parade, Christkindlmarkt, and more.
+But we also love spending Christmas in Helen GA, which includes the lighting of the village, a Christmas parade, Christkindlmarkt, and more.

 Though it’s located just a few miles from downtown Helen, Unicoi State Park & Lodge feels like a secluded haven for outdoor adventure lovers.

 Popular Unicoi hiking trails include the Bottoms Loop Trail (which passes by an old homestead), the Lake Trail, and the Smith Creek Trail (which stretches from the campground to the Anna Ruby Falls Recreation Area).